The time has come.

 Although work will take up a good portion of my time, I plan to incorporate these 5 routines to help things run as smoothly as possible.

-1. Strategic Meal Planning: I already map a month’s worth of dinners for my family but each week I need to double check those meals.
+I already map 5 weeks’ worth of dinner rotations for my family but each week I need to double-check those meals.
 Whether it’s planned activities or things that come up, the meals I make need to match the amount of time I have to cook.
-I plan to jot down my grocery list on Sunday, post the dinner meals on the fridge and shop on Monday.
+I plan to jot down my grocery list on Sunday, post the dinner meals on the fridge, and shop on Monday.

 Bottom line: With two kids doing homework in the afternoon, stress-free dinners are important.

-2. Food Prep Day: I plan to add a food prep day on Tuesday.
-This will be the day I will make items like salsa, pasta sauce, soups, salad dressings and muffins.
+I plan to add a food prep day on Tuesday.
+This will be the day I will make items like salsa, waffles, soups, salad dressings, and muffins.
 I will also make some sides, and if possible, future meals along with hot lunches for me and my husband.

 I’m not sure how this food prep day will go but the goal is to minimize cooking the rest of the week.